mdlacasse/Owl/README.md

 the off-diagonal elements (see the notebook tutorial for details).
 Average rates calculated over a historical data period can also be chosen.

-Monte Carlo simulations capabilities are included  and prodide a success rate and a histogram of the outcome.
-These simulations can be used for either determining the maximum net spending amount under the constraint of a desired bequest, or the maximum bequest under the constraint of a desired net spending amount.
+Monte Carlo simulations capabilities are included  and provide a success rate and a histogram of the outcome.
+These simulations can be used for either determining the distribution of the maximum net spending amount under the constraint of a desired bequest, or the distribution of the maximum bequest under the constraint of a desired net spending amount.

 Basic input parameters are given through function calls while optional additional time series can be read from